Devanshu070/clima_flutter/README.md

 # Clima : A Weather App

 ## Description
-This project is a weather application inspired by the designs created by Olia Gozha.
+This project is a weather application .
 It is developed using the Dart programming language, with a focus on asynchronous programming techniques.
 The app is designed to perform tasks such as retrieving device location and fetching weather data from the internet.

 ## Key Learnings
 - Implemented asynchronous tasks using async/await and Futures.